What will my classes be like?

-Uni Tune In - Uni Tune In is our study skills/academic literacy app.
+Uni Tunes is our study skills/academic literacy app.
 It is a free app with short videos on topics like understanding assignments, note taking, active listening, assessing evidence and academic writing.
-It's available on both Apple and Android devices.
+It's available for both on both Apple and Android devices.